B'z (album): Dakara Sono Te o Hanashite

-The song has been re-recorded twice, first in English for their Bad Communication EP, then as a guitar-driven hard rock version for 2000's B'z The "Mixture".
+The song has been re-recorded twice, first in English for their Bad Communication EP, then as a guitar-driven hard rock version for 2000 remix album, B'z The "Mixture".
 This second version is the one the band now plays live.
 However, during their 2008 "Pleasure--Glory Days" tour, the original synth-driven version made a rare return, with Tak Matsumoto playing a Yamaha MG-M guitar, something the guitarist hasn't done for years.